Aims, Visions and British Values

 At Weobley Primary School we uphold and teach about British Values which are defined as:

-These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), and Religious Education (RE).
+These values are taught explicitly through Personal, Social, Health and Emotional (PSHE), Relationship and Sex Education (RSE) and Religious Education (RE).
 We also teach British Values through planning and delivering a broad and balanced creative curriculum.

 Democracy is an important value at our school.
 Pupils have the opportunity to have their voices heard through our School Council, with the elections being based on pupil votes.
 There are also opportunities for pupils to elect house captains.
 Within the wider curriculum, opportunities are promoted for pupils to have their voices and opinions heard on an number of issues.